V3lorSucks/BhaluScanner/README.md

 **Q: "The scanner won't start"**
 A: Run as Administrator.
 The tool needs elevated privileges to access process memory.

-**Q: "Port 8080 already in use"**
-A: Close other applications using port 8080, or modify the port in `core.cpp` line 226.

-**Q: "Build fails with missing headers"**
-A: Ensure Windows SDK is properly installed and paths in build script match your version.

 **Q: "Antivirus quarantines the executable"**
 A: Add an exclusion for the scanner folder.
 This is a false positive (see [VirusTotal section](#virus-total-false-positives-explanation)).